BYU-FROST-Lab/seatrac-ros2/README.md

 ## Overview

 * seatrac - A package to interface with the seatrac beacon.
-It contains two nodes
+It contains two nodes and an executable
 	* modem_ros_node: The main node that interfaces with the beacon.
 Call `ros2 run seatrac modem` to run.
 	* modem_pinger: A node that repeatedly sends an acoustic ping to another beacon on a timer.
 Call `ros2 run seatrac modem_pinger` to run.
 	* seatrac_calibration_and_settings: A terminal program to change settings and calibrate a beacon before launch.
 Call `ros2 run seatrac calibration_and_settings` to use.